lauralungum/minima.webpage/_posts/2022-06-28-MultisensoryIntegration.markdown

 ---
 layout: post
 title:  "How the brain makes sense of senses"
-date:   2023-07-26 19:08:43 +0300
+date:   2023-01-26 19:08:43 +0300
 categories: jekyll update
 ---

 ![](/images/)

-When someone is speaking to you, does the movement of their lips appear synchronus to the sound coming out of their mouth?
-Likely the answer is yes.
-I'm using the word *appear* intentionally, as these aren’t actually timed, sound always comes later.
-Our brains just does this to make sure that by the time these senses reach awareness, you percieve them concurrently.
-I’ll try and explain how that happens in this post.
+Let me ask you this: when someone is speaking to you, does the movement of their lips appear synchronous to the sound coming out of their mouth?
+I use appear intentionally, as these aren’t actually timed, sound always comes later; but by the time these senses reach awareness, we percieve them concurrently.